Deferring further depth into Picard–Lindelöf for basketball… a good reason.

 ~ Norwegian psalm sang for the unknown woman buried in Møllendal cemetery on February 5, 1971 – une espionne?

-An edit, a few days later: Thanks to the strontium isotopes stuck in her enamel, we now know she probably spent some time, in her early childhood, at Nuremberg and part of her youth somewhere between Vercelli and Milano… and somewhere around Merzig and Nancy?
+An edit, a few days later: Thanks to strontium isotopes 87Sr and 86Sr present in the enamel of her teeth, we now know she probably spent some time, in her early childhood, at Nuremberg and part of her youth somewhere between Vercelli and Milano… and somewhere around Merzig and Nancy?
 Was she born in Lubljana?
 Doesn’t look like it, when you check the result maps…

 Last verses of a poem in Dutch by the beautiful Caribbean poetess Aletta Beaujon (1933-2001) ~ maybe someday in the future enough boldness and energy will coincide and attempt a decent translation: